AdobeDocs/experience-manager-release-information.en/help/using/update-releases-roadmap.md

 >  Each Service Pack is supported for up to 18 months from its release - until 2/28/2027.
 >* AEM 6.5 support for **Adobe Managed Service** customers ends by August 31, 2026.
 >* AEM 6.5 core support for **On Prem** customers is currently planned to end by February 2027.
+>* Support for AEM 6.5 is continued through AEM 6.5 LTS.
+Have a look at the [AEM 6.5 LTS Frequently Asked Questions](https://experienceleague.adobe.com/en/docs/experience-manager-65-lts/content/release-notes/faq).

 >[!NOTE]
 >